 The Ramble jam band from 2pm The Yes Mess from 5pm

 BEER FROM Toast, Wild Card Brewery, Pearly Queen Beer Co.
 AND East London Brewing Company

 Community Mondays: one-off, drop-in opportunities 10.00am-2pm – we help maintain the space together, pick up some skills and often have some lunch too.

 Past Community Mondays have included Makeover Mondays (painting, repairing and general upkeep of the Hornbeam), skill shares in low cost and sustainable living, sign-writing, jam and juice making (working to an AQA certification for those that would like to get it), food prep for People’s Kitchen, social media sharing and admin support.

-People’s Kitchen: The first and third Community Monday of every month is People’s Kitchen – delicious lunch made from food that would have been wasted.
+More about People’s Kitchen: The FIRST and THIRD Community Monday of every month is People’s Kitchen – delicious lunch made from rescued food.
 Volunteer from 10am or just come to eat at 1pm – Pay-what-you-feel!
 More info.